jamesdiao/ACMG-penetrance/README.md

 # 2016-paper-ACMG-penetrance

 ========================
-ACMG-penetrance pipeline
+ACMG-Penetrance Pipeline
 ========================

-:Date: October 4, 2016
+Date: October 5, 2016

 Here are some brief notes on how to run the pipeline for our 2016 paper on the penetrance of the ACMG-56.
 Using these commands, you should be able to completely recreate all figures in the paper.